jsime/robobot/doc/intro/index.rst

 Multi-Protocol
-    Support for multiple chat protocols is baked in. |RB| currently comes with IRC and Slack support, but additional protocols can be added quite easily.
+    Support for multiple chat protocols is baked in. |RB| currently comes with IRC, Slack, and Mattermost support, but additional protocols can be added quite easily.

 Multi-Network
     There are no built-in limits to the number of networks and channels to